 - Develop an in-depth understanding of the link between plate motions and rock response along plate boundaries both in terms of mineralogy, rock fabrics and fluid transport properties

-- Develop skills in synthesizing the geology of an area through the integrated use of maps, cross-sections, diagrams and accompanying reports
+- Develop skills in synthesising the geology of an area through the integrated use of maps, cross-sections, diagrams and accompanying reports

-- Develop skills in visualizing map and related field data in three dimensions using appropriate graphical techniques
+- Develop skills in visualising map and related field data in three dimensions using appropriate graphical techniques

 |A comprehensive selection of papers that relate regions with deformation processes and present the datasets discussed in the lectures will be available on learn.
 The following textbook is recommended:|

 Fossen, H., 2016.
 Structural Geology.
 Cambridge University Press, 2nd Edition, ISBN 9781107057647.

 Tel: (0131 6)50 6755

 |Course secretary||Miss Sarah Thomas